Adlai-1/Emoji-Invader/README.md

 Most likely there are some bugs in it.

-Feel free to correct it if you choose to lol.
+Feel free to correct it if you choose to.

 ![image](https://user-images.githubusercontent.com/42801341/198902505-ebecfe61-dd8b-49f6-b372-d1b4dcc771c8.png)